Elxrth/XTN-Executor/README.md

-# XTN-Executor
-Executor for roblox by Xerthinium Co.

 # Xerthinium Executor

 Xerthinium Executor is a high-performance script execution tool designed for Roblox, developed by **Xerthinium**.
 It allows users to inject and run scripts smoothly, providing an intuitive interface and stable performance.